Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 How do people afford to travel every year?

-Dedicating a portion of your budget each year toward travel might be possible if traveling is a priority and you’re planning a realistic vacation within your means.
+You can dedicate a portion of your budget each year toward travel.
 Calculate how much discretionary income is left after you’ve allocated funds toward non-negotiable expenses, like monthly rent and bills.
 Once you have an approximate number, explore your options based on your budget.

 How much does it cost to travel the world with a family?